zwegner/zct/README.txt

-COPYING.txt--The licensing information for using this software CHANGES.txt--The version-by-version history of ZCT, dating back further than you would like to know. src/--The directory containing all source code, including a Makefile zct.png--The standard logo for ZCT, 100x50 pixels. book.zbk--A standard opening book in ZCT's native format ZCT.ini--A standard configuration file
+COPYING.txt--The licensing information for using this software CHANGES.txt--The version-by-version history of ZCT, dating back further than you would like to know.
+Source files--A bunch of .c and .h files, as well as a Makefile zct.png--The standard logo for ZCT, 100x50 pixels. book.zbk--A standard opening book in ZCT's native format ZCT.ini--A standard configuration file